Kakheti: Seventeenth century: Abbas I's invasions, Teimuraz I, struggle for survival

 Dagestani peoples, encouraged by the Safavid officials, constantly attacked poorly defended countryside of Kakheti, and massively migrated to the easternmost region of the Kingdom - Eliseni, on the left bank of the Alazani river.
 Such a development led to a prolonged conflict between the Georgians and marauding Dagestani bands, greatly hampering revival of the Kakhetian Kingdom.
 Teimuraz I took an energetic measures against the Dagestanis’, suddenly attacked and decapitated the Sultan of Elisu, avenging for his participation in the Abbas I's Georgian campaigns.
 Besides that Teimuraz I tried to reestablish Christianity in the westernmost part of Dagestan, between the mountainous Dido people, traditionally closely related with Kakheti.
 Despite some initial successes, efforts made by the King proved to be futile.

-During the next five years Teimuraz I got rid of his major rivals one by one - defeating Saakadze in the decisive battle of Bazaleti (1626) and assassinating Simon II and Zurab Eristavi, both in 1630.
+During the next five years Teimuraz I got rid of his major rivals one by one - defeating Saakadze in the decisive battle of Bazaleti (1626) and assassinating Simon II and Zurab, Duke of Aragvi, both in 1631.
 In 1632, he sheltered Daud Khan Undiladze, the Safavid governor of Ganja and Karabakh.
 After Abbas's death in 1629, once mighty clan of the Undiladze fell into disfavor and was destroyed on the order of the Shah Safi.
 In response, Daud Khan colluded with Teimuraz I, deceitfully leading detachment of the Qajars to the Iori river to be massacred by Kakhetians.
 Additionally, Teimuraz's army immediately invaded Arran and Karabakh several times, pillaging Ganja twice.

 In 1633, Safavid counterattack came, the Qizilbash army led by Rostom Khan, uncle of the late Simon II, forced Teimuraz I to Imereti.
-Rostom (1633-1658) became the new King of Kartli.
+Rostom became the new King of Kartli.
 However, in the following year, to the disappointment of the Shah, Teimuraz I managed to reestablish himself in the Duchies of Aragvi and Ksani.
 Moreover, by 1638, Kakheti was under full control of the unruly King.
 During the 1630s Teimuraz I renewed his attempts to establish close ties with Russia.
 In 1639, he petitioned the Tsar of Russia for help and signed an oath of loyalty.
 However, no military aid had arrived.